Lecture Notes on Topological Crystalline Insulators: Higher-order topological insulators

 In analogy to the mirror graded Wilson loop introduced in Sec.~\ref{sec: 2DTCI}, we can calculate the mirror-graded winding number suited for systems with chiral symmetry.
 For this we need the full Bloch Hamiltonian, which is given by

 Note that by a term such as $\sigma_x \tau_0$ we really mean the tensor product $\sigma_x \otimes \tau_0$ of two Pauli matrices.
 Here, we have chosen $t = 1$ and $t' = \lambda$.
 The case where $\lambda > 1$ then corresponds to the topological phase.
-Along the diagonals of the BZ (and only there), the Hamiltonian may again be block-diagonalized by the mirror symmetries and thus decomposes into [choosing without loss of generality the $\vec{k} = (k,k)$ diagonal]
+Along the diagonals of the BZ (and only there), the Hamiltonian may again be block-diagonalized by the mirror symmetries.
+Let us consider for concreteness the $\mathbf{k} = (k,k)$ diagonal, which is invariant under $M_{xy}$ with representation